 The Youth Committee’s primary role is to carry out SILC’s youth related state plan goals, objectives, and tasks.

-The Youth committee meets monthly on the second Wednesday from 3:30 pm – 4:30 pm.
+The Youth committee meets monthly on the third Tuesday from 3:00 pm – 4:30 pm.